OPCMH

 WOULD SETTLE ON NEW RESERVE NEGOTIATION RUMORS INDICATE

 The Songhees Indians, first owners of Victoria, may move their home for the second time within 40 years.
 Unofficial reports indicate that four-cornered negotiations now under way, involving the Municipality of Esquimalt, the B.C.
-Agricultural Association, the Songhees Tribe and the Dominion Government, may eventually give the Songhees a new reserve and establish a reacetrack and fair grounds on the present reserve at Craigflower and Admirals Road.
+Agricultural Association, the Songhees Tribe and the Dominion Government, may eventually give the Songhees a new reserve and establish a racetrack and fair grounds on the present reserve at Craigflower and Admirals Road.

 COLONIST